Choosing a business a sole trader vs company business structure can be confusing as each individual’s business situation is different.

 In our experience, many business owners consider between a sole trader vs company business structure when they’re looking to reduce tax liability, grow their business and to limit their personal assets from risk.

-Companies are slightly more expensive but offer better protection, less risk and more flexibility in terms of tax purposes as it operates as a separate legal entity.
-If you intend on growth, a company structure may be ideal for you.
+Setting up a company is slightly more expensive but offer better protection, less risk and more flexibility in terms of tax purposes as it operates as a separate legal entity.
+If you intend on growth, a pty ltd company structure may be ideal for you.

-It’s important to note that each business’ situation is different and requires an assessment made either by a qualified accountant or lawyer when considering all factors between a sole trader vs company structure.
+It’s important to note that each business’ situation is different and requires an assessment made either by a qualified accountant or lawyer when considering all factors between a sole trader and a pty ltd company structure.

 Read our guide on comparing Company vs. Discretionary Trust Structures

 This is a detailed guide explaining the differences between operating the business as a sole trader vs company.
-You can check out this side by side comparison as well as a video we made that explains the differences between a sole trader vs company.
+You can check out this side by side comparison as well as a video we made that explains the differences between a sole trader and a pty ltd company.

 Although this summarises both structures, you should speak to your small business accountant to work out what the best structure is for your contracting business.